 Are many of the recipes time consuming?
 Yes, but that is certainly expected in a baking book of this caliber.
-One doesn’t purchase The French Laundry cookbook to prepare last minute, weeknight dinners.
 You know what you’re getting yourself into when you commit to a book this detailed and refined.
 On the other hand, chapters devoted to muffins, everyday cakes, and cookies are pretty straightforward, and not as intense as the breakfast pastries, breads, and party cakes.
 I think the book has a great balance of recipes to fit different needs, different difficulty levels, and different time restraints.
 There really is something for everyone.
 While even the simpler recipes may call for some ingredients that people may not have on hand, Sarabeth does a great job in the “Baker’s Pantry” section sharing why she has specified those ingredients.
 She explains why the different types of flour are so specific to their purposes, and how one can easily blend regular granulated sugar in a blender or food processor to basically create superfine sugar, which she uses in all of her recipes because it dissolves more evenly.

 I would also love to share that some of Sarabeth’s incredible jams and fruit preserves are featured in this book!
 She doesn’t share the original orange-apricot marmalade that helped her earn her fame, but she shares many others, along with details on how to safely and properly can your homemade jams.
 I also appreciate that she does not use added pectin in her jams.
 I agree that it is not necessary.
 Jams and fruit preserves were made for generations before pectin was ever sold on the market, and I don’t see why now should be any different.